- Are all commercially available CoQ10 supplements alike?

 Are There Side Effects of CoQ10 Supplements?

 Because CoQ10 is produced naturally in the body, additional oral supplementation is usually well-tolerated.
 However, infrequent and generally mild side effects have been reported.
-The following table highlights some of the potential side effects of CoQ10 supplementation.

-Potential Side Effects of CoQ10 Supplementation | |
+Potential Side Effects of CoQ10 Supplementation | ||

-Infrequent effects: Gastrointestinal side effects, including nausea, stomach upset, vomiting, and diarrhea. | |
+Infrequent effects | Gastrointestinal side effects, including nausea, stomach upset, vomiting, or diarrhea. | |

-Rare effects: Headache, fatigue, heartburn, irritability, dizziness | |
+Rare effects | Headache, fatigue, heartburn, irritability, dizziness | |

-Potential contraindications: CoQ10 supplements might interact with prescription medicines for blood thinning, kidney and liver disorders, and glucose metabolism. |
+Potential contraindications | CoQ10 supplements might interact with prescription medicines for blood thinning, kidney disorders, liver disorders, and glucose metabolism. |

-Ubiquinone or Ubiquinol—Which CoQ10 Supplement Works Better?
+Ubiquinone or Ubiquinol—Which CoQ10 Form Works Better?

 - The fully oxidized Ubiquinone form (CoQ10)